The Dunedin Museum of Natural Mystery

 - Sunday - 10am - 5pm

-- Public Holidays - Check here for details
+- Public Holidays - Check here for more details or PM me on Facebook.

 If you're looking for accommodation nearby see HotelsCombined.